-Toxic-free for EU is a new weekly briefing on EU politics and chemical regulatory affairs, brought to you by CHEM Trust.
+Toxic-free for EU is a new weekly briefing on EU politics and chemicals regulatory affairs, brought to you by CHEM Trust.

 Chemicals policies are moving into the limelight as the European Commission is expected to publish next year a proposal for revising the main EU chemicals law, REACH.
 This proposal shall then move to the European Parliament and Council.